pnp/sp-dev-fx-controls-react/docs/documentation/docs/index.md

 This repository provides developers with a set of reusable React controls that can be used in SharePoint Framework (SPFx) solutions.
 The project provides controls for building web parts and extensions.

+!!! attention
+    In order to migrate to `v2` it is advicded to follow this guide: [Migrating from V1](./guides/migrate-from-v1).

 ![Placeholder example](./assets/placeholder-intro.png)

 !!! attention